-Some anxiety around interviews is normal, and can actually sharpen your focus as a candidate.
-On the other hand, if you're totally stressed you're not going to interview well.
+Some anxiety around interviews is normal and can sharpen your focus as a candidate.
+On the other hand, if you're stressed, you're not going to interview well.

-The key to interview success is to keep anxiety under control so the level of stress is manageable.
-Here are some tips for managing pre-interview and during the job interview jitters, so you more easily handle the process and ace your interviews.
-Here are tips for avoiding job interview stress.
+The key to interview success is to keep anxiety under control, so the level of stress is manageable.
+Here are some tips for managing pre-interview and during the job interview jitters, so you can more easily handle and avoid stress, and ace your interviews.

 Try to Avoid Negative Thinking